dapr/samples/vscode-dev-setup/multiple-dev-container/README.md

 ### Docker Compose

 The custom Docker network and the containers for Dapr, Redis, and Zipkin are defined with Docker Compose, which simplifies the provisioning of required containers on the host machine and also ensures that DNS works among all machines on the network so that machines can reference each other by their DNS names.
+(You could build the same environment using Docker commands instead of Docker Compose.)

 ## How To Run the Sample